Seddryck/PocketCsvReader/contributing.md

     * This is usually the master branch.
     * Only target release branches if you are certain your fix must be on that branch.
-    * To quickly create a topic branch based on develop; `git checkout -b fix/develop/my_contribution develop`.
-Please avoid working directly on the `master` or `develop` branch.
+    * To quickly create a topic branch based on develop; `git checkout -b feature/my_contribution main`.
+Please avoid working directly on the `main` or another branch.
     * The name of your branch should contain the issue number at the end between brackets and preceded by a cross (#).
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.